AGRamirezz/Bio-Sensitive-Conversational-Agents/Interaction-Flow-Demo/v0-4/readme.md

 ## Overview

-This project implements an interactive dashboard for visualizing cognitive and emotional states in real-time.
+This project implements an interactive dashboard representing cognitive and emotional states in real-time for Adaptive AI Agent responses.
 It's designed to display bio-signal data from computer vision emotion detection and simulate EEG readings, tracking engagement, attention, cognitive load, and emotional states.
 A preliminary integration with a local LLM for bio-adaptive responses has been added as an experimental feature.

 ## Environment Setup